ikkez/F3-Sugar/Pagination/README.md

 Some TO-DOs for the future

-- add tailing slash option for even nicer URLs
+- maybe add tailing slash option for URLs

-- create pagination within template, using own `<paginate>`-TAG.
-Sounds nice, isn't it? ;)